gilbertohasnofb/auxjad/docs/api/api-core.rst

 ..  note::

     These classes are imported directly into the ``auxjad`` namespace.
-    Therefore, to use a class such as ``CartographySelector`` you only need to import ``auxjad`` and instantiate the class from its namespace:
+    Therefore, to use a class such as :class:`CartographySelector` you only need to import ``auxjad`` and instantiate the class from its namespace:

     >>> import auxjad
     >>> selector = auxjad.CartographySelector(pitch_list)